ddobrin/bluegreen-deployments-k8s/README.md

 ![Blue-Green Switch](https://github.com/ddobrin/bluegreen-deployments-k8s/blob/master/images/BG-K8s3.png)

-To "switch over" to the Green service version, we are updating the selector of the Service and applying it in Kubernetes:
+To "switch over" to the Green service version, we are updating the selector of the service exposing the ```message-service``` and applying it in Kubernetes.
+Let's modify the ```/bluegreen-deployments-k8s/message-service/k8s/service.yaml``` file:
 ```yaml
   selector:
     app: message-service
     version: green
 ```

 The command to update the service with zero-downtime for the consumer is the same:
 ```shell
 > kubectl apply –f service.yaml
 ```

+You can view the quotes being displayed while opening a browser and pointing it to the external IP of the NodePort ```http://<ext_node_ip>:8080``` or issuing a ```curl <ext_node_ip>:8080``` command.

+Please note that, for the purpose of the demo, the message-service responds to client requests by indicating which version of the service produces the response: **green** in this case.